ihart-mhc/ihart/README.md

 * __client__ - files needed for running iHart applications.
     * __apps__ - library of the currently available Flash and Java iHart applications
     * __library__ - the iHart event libraries for Flash and Java (do not touch unless you know what you're doing)
-    * __tutorials__ - documentation of how to create and use iHart applications, plus a demo app
+    * __sample__ - documentation of how to create and use iHart applications, plus a demo app

 ## iHart Documentation